Electronic-Mango/philosopher-discord-bot/README.md

 ## Configuration

-Bot loads its configuration from `.env` files.
+Bot loads its configuration from `default.env` files.
-Default `.env` file in the project root contains configuration parameters.
+This file in the project root contains configuration parameters.
 Some parameters already have default values, which you can tweak further.
-Detailed description of each parameter is in the `.env` file itself.
+Detailed description of each parameter is in the `default.env` file itself.

 Only `DISCORD_BOT_TOKEN` parameter needs to be provided with your Discord bot token for the bot to start.
 However, without other parameters bot might not behave as you'd expect, mostly `quote` command.

 All parameters can be overwritten by environment variables with the same name.

-Default `.env` also defines parameter `CUSTOM_DOTENV`, which is a path to a separate `custom.env` file.
+`default.env` also defines parameter `CUSTOM_DOTENV`, which is a path to a separate `custom.env` file.
 This custom file can also be used to overwrite values from the default one, without modifying project files.
 `CUSTOM_DOTENV` parameter might point to a missing file, then it will just be ignored.

+Just `.env` file in the project root can also be used for overwriting parameters.
+It will be treated with the highest priority of all `.env` files.